Theeoi/Theeoi/README.md

 </p>

 <p align="left" width="50%">
-🔭 I’m currently working on <b>moving my website to a VPS and developing a install script for my dotfiles and DE settings<\b>
+🔭 I’m currently working on <b>moving my website to a VPS and developing an install script for my dotfiles and DE settings</b>

 🌱 I’m currently learning **how to setup a server**